 - This could hurt his legacy.
 De Blasio outlasted Cuomo and seems to be enjoying his job as mayor for the first time in years.
 History may be kind to de Blasio.
 Would he want to jeopardize that with a potentially divisive primary run?

-He’s a punchline.
+- He’s a punchline.
 And it’ll be nearly impossible to shake his loser reputation in eight months of campaigning after eight years as mayor.
-Mayoral candidate Eric Adams didn’t even want his endorsement.
+New York City Democratic mayoral candidate Eric Adams didn’t even want his endorsement.
 Nobody did.